deepanshu2022/deepanshu2022/README.md

 - 👀 I’m interested in making Websites.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on Frontend.
-- 📫 How to reach me ... : Hit me up on my instagram @deepanshu_kr2002 .
+- 📫 How to reach me : Text me on Linkedin @https://www.linkedin.com/in/deepanshu-kumar-b12714251/.